klauscj68/covid_dust/readme.txt

 The julia files poimcmc.jl specifies most of the options, including fixed parameter values, priors, number of samples, and how the error is computed.
-Fixed parameter values are taken from data() in parameters.jl.
+Fixed parameter values are taken from data() in poimcmc.jl.
 Priors are specified in mcmcrg() and logpi!() in poimcmc.jl. mcmcrg() also specifies which parameters to vary.

 To generate mcmc samples, one manually calls mcmcrun() with